Ircam-WAM/improtech-website/pages/TWArt.md

 title: Art work

-ImproTech Paris-Philly Art work
+---

-© Turner Williams 2017
+ImproTech Paris-Philly : elements of graphic design to be used for the project Art Work © Turner Williams 2017

 ---